Flights resuming at Hong Kong airport after protest chaos

-HONG KONG (AP) - Check-in counters have reopened at Hong Kong’s airport after being shut during protests the previous day.
+HONG KONG (AP) - Flight operations resumed at Hong Kong’s airport Wednesday morning after two days of disruptions marked by outbursts of violence highlighting the hardening positions of pro-democracy protesters and the authorities in the Chinese city that’s a major international travel hub.

-About three dozen protesters remained camped out in the arrivals area Wednesday morning.
-Flights appeared to be operating normally.
+About three dozen protesters remained camped in the airport’s arrivals area, a day after a mass demonstration and frenzied mob violence forced more than 100 flight cancelations.
+But check-in counters were open and flights appeared to be operating normally.

-The airport closed check-in for remaining flights late Tuesday afternoon as protesters swarmed the terminal and blocked access to immigration for departing passengers.
+The airport had closed check-in for remaining flights late Tuesday afternoon as protesters swarmed the terminal and blocked access to immigration for departing passengers.
+Tuesday’s cancelations were in addition to 200 flights backlogged from Monday.

-More than 100 flights were cancelled on the fifth consecutive day protesters occupied the airport.
-Airlines had still been trying to clear a backlog of more than 200 flights from Monday.
+Most of the protesters left after officers armed with pepper spray and swinging batons tried to enter the terminal, fighting with demonstrators who barricaded entrances with luggage carts.
+Riot police clashed briefly with the demonstrators.

+The burst of violence included protesters beating up at least two men they suspected of being undercover Chinese agents.
+Airport security appeared unable to control the crowd, and paramedics later took both men away.
+Police have acknowledged using “decoy” officers, and some protesters over the weekend were seen being arrested by men dressed like demonstrators - in black and wearing face masks.

 The airport disruptions escalated a summer of demonstrations aimed at what many Hong Kong residents see as an increasing erosion of the freedoms they were promised in 1997 when Communist Party-ruled mainland China took over what had been a British colony.